 The reason speech pacing is often used in dysarthria treatment is that in many dysarthria cases slowing rate of speech helps improve speech clarity and intelligibility.

 Traditionally paper-based pacing boards for speech and quarter boards have been used in dysarthria treatment.
 The user taps one circle or quarter for each syllable or word that they say.

-This dysarthria treatment approach can certainly be effective for some but often the person will tap too quickly and then speak too quickly as a result.
-In other cases, the person may find it hard to tap as they talk and have difficulty correctly pacing their speech.This problem is what inspired the making of the Conversation Paceboard app.
-It adds a high-tech feature to the traditional pacing board – visual cues that prompt the user when to move to the next circle and say the next syllable or word.
-Each button fills with colour when touched.
+This dysarthria treatment approach can certainly be effective for some but often the person with dysarthria will tap too quickly and then speak too quickly as a result.
+In other cases, the person may find it hard to tap as they talk and have difficulty correctly slowing their rate of speech.This problem is what inspired the making of the Conversation Paceboard, a pacing board app.

+Each circle on the pacing board fills with colour when touched.
 There is an adjustable time delay for when a slower rate is required.
-When the button has filled with colour, a checkmark/tick appears to indicate that the user should move to the next button and say the next syllable or word.
-If the user goes too fast and doesn’t wait for each button to fill with colour, the word “Too Quick!” flashes on screen.
+When a circle has filled with colour, a checkmark/tick appears to indicate that the user should move to the next circle, and say the next syllable or word.
+If the user goes too fast and doesn’t wait for each circle to fill with colour, “Too Quick!” flashes on screen.